Edward Capehart O'Kelley

 Edward Capehart O'Kelley (October 1, 1857 or 1858 – January 13, 1904), alternately identified as Edmud O'Kelley, spelled mistakenly as O'Kelly or using the letter "O" as his middle initial, was an American deputy sheriff.
 He murdered Robert Ford, who had killed the famous outlaw Jesse James to receive a bounty.
 O'Kelley was the subject of a 1994 book by his great-great-niece.

 Early years

 Little is known of O'Kelley's youth, although his birthplace is reported as Harrisonville, Missouri.
 Ed is also found in three census records, and is listed in each as being born in Tennessee.
 His mother was Margaret Ann Capehart (July 6, 1836 – July 27, 1903), but at the time of her July 14, 1857, marriage to Dr. Thomas Katlett O'Kelley (October 20, 1833 – October 9, 1923) she was already pregnant with Edward.
 It is believed that Thomas was not Edward's father.

 Edward was a child during the American Civil War.
 In Thomas' Civil War Veteran Pension File, where Thomas was required to list all his children and their dates of birth, Edward is not included on the list.
+He lived in Scopus Township, Missouri according to the 1870 census.

 He worked as a deputy sheriff in Pueblo, Colorado.